 What Is Hazing?

-Hazing is any action in which an individual or members of a group are subjected to physical or mental duress before being permitted to join a group or organization such as a fraternity, sorority, team, club, etc. While hazing has been a long-standing tradition in the United States, it is one that is gaining increasing awareness because of the dangers it poses.
-Many people have been seriously injured and died from hazing and many states have passed tougher laws in an effort to stop it.
+Hazing is any action in which an individual or members of a group are subjected to physical or mental duress before being permitted to join a group or organization such as a fraternity, sorority, team, club, etc. While hazing has been commonplace in the United States, it is gaining increasing awareness because of the dangers it poses.
+Every year people are seriously injured and have even died from hazing.
+Many states have passed tougher laws in an effort to stop it.

 Although each act of hazing varies significantly, there are several things they have in common: